adamdehaven/fetchurls/README.md

 * The script filters out several common WordPress files and directories such as:
     * /wp-content/uploads/
     * /feed/
+    * /category/
+    * /tag/
+    * /page/
+    * /widgets.php/
     * /wp-json/
     * xmlrpc

-* To change or edit the regular expressions that filter out some pages, directories, and file types, you may edit lines #24 through #29. **Caution**: If you're not familiar with grep, you can easily break the script.
+* To change or edit the regular expressions that filter out some pages, directories, and file types, you may edit lines #27 through #36. **Caution**: If you're not familiar with grep and regular expressions, you can easily break the script.